 |Page tools: Print Page Print All|

-In 2009, there were an estimated 161,200 Indigenous people aged 15 years and over in employment.
+In 2010, there were an estimated 166,100 Indigenous people aged 15 years and over who were classified as employed.
 This represented 46% of the Indigenous population aged 15 years and over.

-The employment to population ratio for Indigenous males (51%) has fallen since a peak estimate of 57% in 2006.
-The employment to population ratio for Indigenous females fell from a high estimate of 44% in 2006 to 41% in 2007, and remained relatively steady, estimated at 40% in 2009.
+The employment to population ratio for Indigenous males fell to 49% in 2010 which is the fourth consecutive drop since 2006.
+The employment to population ratio for Indigenous females remained relatively steady at 42%.

 For more detailed estimates of Aboriginal and Torres Strait Islander employment, refer to Tables 1 to 5 (available in Downloads).